amiltner/LensSynth/papers/SymmetricLenses/response_popl19.md

 certain REs occur.

 BCP: What is "closed"?
+AFM: The internals of the Regular Expression are not exposed to GreedySynth, they are the analogue of User Defined regular expressions in the previous paper, but with this closed/open approach, we aren't dependent on where users place variables (also making our integration into Boomerang significantly less hacky).

 Full details can be found in the prior work on Synthesizing Bijective Lenses (page 16).